TIY-Austin-Front-End-Engineering/Curriculum/day-22/README.md

 |	├── tests
 ```
 - `cd` into your new directory
 - Run `bower init` and then `bower install --save ...` on any bower components that you want to install.
+You'll probably want to install mocha and chai as dev dependencies and underscore or lodash as regular dependencies.
-- `cd` into the tests directory and run `mocha init tests`
+- run `mocha init tests`
 - Notice that a new index.html file was created within your tests directory?
 This is where your tests will run from - but you will need to include them in the tests/index.html page (hint: use ../ to move "up" a directory).
 - You can begin writing your tests in tests/tests.js.
 Your file should start with:
 ```js